saeyslab/muscatWrapper/vignettes/basic_analysis.md

-If too many celltype-sample combinations don’t pass this threshold, we recommend to define your cell types in a more general way it this would still be possible and make sense biologically (–&gt; use one level higher of the cell type ontology hierarchy; eg TH17 CD4T cells –&gt;
+If too many celltype-sample combinations don’t pass this threshold, we recommend to define your cell types in a more general way it this would still be possible and make sense biologically (–\> use one level higher of the cell type ontology hierarchy; eg TH17 CD4T cells –\> CD4T cells
-CD4T cells \| but not myeloid + T.cell together).
+\| but not myeloid + T.cell together).

 We can see here that quite many sample-celltype combinations are left out.
 For Endothelial, Myeloid, and T cells, we don’t even have two or